Learn how to lower your risk for pancreatic cancer and how to spot signs.

 Additional non-modifiable risk factors

 Your age, gender and race also impact your risk for developing pancreatic cancer, according to the American Cancer Society.
-Risk increases with age.
+Risk increases with age, and the average age at the time of diagnosis is 70.
 Almost all patients with a diagnosis are over 45, and two-third are over 65.
 “Men are slightly more likely to develop pancreatic cancer than women,” Soldani said.
 “And African Americans are more likely to develop pancreatic cancer than non-African Americans.”

 Pancreatic cancer prevention and treatment

-If you or someone you love is diagnosed with pancreatic cancer or are at a higher risk for developing it, Vanderbilt’s pancreas program offers a multidisciplinary team approach that helps individualize care, Soldani said.
-“It’s kind of one-stop shop for patients and their families,” she explained.
-“It allows us to really hold their hand through the process.”
+If you or someone you love is diagnosed with pancreatic cancer or are at a higher risk for developing it, Vanderbilt’s pancreas program offers a multidisciplinary team approach that individualizes a patient’s plan of care based on their unique needs, Soldani said.
+“It’s kind of a one-stop shop for patients and their families,” she explained.
+“It allows us to really hold their hand and walk them through the process every step of the way.”

 The experts at Vanderbilt-Ingram Cancer Center work to provide a precise diagnosis and effective treatment options for pancreatic cancer.
 The team combines advanced research, technology and techniques with compassionate care to create a personalized treatment plan that is right for each patient.